 That moment stuck with me and I truly believe it was the start of real acceptance.
 I came to realize there was nothing wrong with reading romance and I didn’t need to keep it a secret.
 I consider myself fortunate, I found this inner peace fairly early in life and I know not everyone has or can find that acceptance.
 If you aren’t there yet, it’s ok, just know that there’s a whole community out there for you.
 Whether you’re embracing it all out or just anonymously, we’ve all been there.
 For me, I’m now comfortable proudly stating romance first when asked what I like to read and I’m happy to gently correct comments that show a person don’t know the genre as it exists today.
 And when gentle doesn’t work I just remind them romance/erotica is the highest selling book genre and they better thank their lucky stars that it’s keeping the publishing industry alive *mic drop*.

-Books, and for me romance books, are enjoyable, funny, emotional, healing, rejuvenating, and most of all accepting.
+It’s been a journey but it’s also helped me appreciate romance in ways I never had before.
+Romance books are enjoyable, funny, emotional, healing, rejuvenating, and most of all accepting.
 I know what I’m getting when I open a romance book and there’s a sense of peace in that.
-No matter what happens, no matter how badly the characters lives are or how much the author puts them through, I know it will all work out in the end.
-I believe in the Happily Ever After.
+No matter what happens, no matter how badly the character’s lives are or how much the author puts them through, I know it will all work out in the end.
+They’ll find happiness, whatever that means to them, they’ll fall in love, they’ll find comfort and safety with another person, and most importantly, they’ll have a Happily Ever After.